Law - Political Science - Administration

 Know-how and skills

-Skills acquired at the end of the course (diploma eligible for CPF):
+Skills acquired at the end of the training program (CPF-eligible diploma):

-The 4 blocks of skills listed in the RNCP for the Master's degree in Employment Law are:
+The four skill sets specified by the RNCP for the Master's in Labor Law are:

-- Block 1: Advanced and specialized use of digital tools
+- Set 1: Advanced and specialized use of digital tools

-- Block 2: Development and integration of highly specialized knowledge
+- Set 2: Development and integration of highly specialized knowledge

-- Block 3: Specialized communication for knowledge transfer
+- Set 3: Specialized communication for knowledge transfer

-- Block 4: Support for transformation in a professional context
+- Set 4: Support for transformation in a professional context

 Read more